carbon-language/carbon-lang/docs/project/goals.md

 scenarios they must be able to "open up the hood" without switching to another language.

-**Idiomatic code should have good performance.** Code following best practices should perform reasonably well.
+**Idiomatic code should perform reasonably well.** Developers should not regularly be required to choose between performance and readability.
 Although some software may still need fine-tuning, Carbon's design should aim to provide high performance without such investment.

 **Code should perform predictably.** The reader and writer of code should be able to easily understand its expected performance, given sufficient background